top of page

 THE FINAL WORD

 By definition, there is actually no true dental insurance.
 "Insurance" replaces what has been lost.
 The reality is that an employer has negotiated a contract with a dental insurance company.
 The insurance company's responsibility is not to remedy your loss, only provide what is in the contract.
 Dental insurance can be a nice benefit as long as you know what you are getting.
+Only 50% of our patients have dental coverage.

-For dental insurance to pay its contracted amount towards a procedure, you must meet all the following criteria:
+For dental insurance to pay its contracted amount towards a procedure, you must meet all of the following criteria:

 Even if there is only 1 option to fix a dental problem and that option is not a covered benefit, your insurance pays nothing.